Our colorectal program specializes in benign and malignant diseases of the small and large intestine, rectum and anus, including:

 Inflammatory Bowel Disease

 The specialists who focus on inflammatory bowel disease deal with the diagnosis and treatment of Crohn’s disease, ulcerative colitis and other inflammatory conditions of the small and large intestine.
 Inflammatory bowel disease can be associated with diarrhea, cramps, rectal bleeding, lack of energy, weight loss, anemia and malnutrition.
 Prolonged disease duration can result in an increased risk of colon cancer.
 The disease is managed with medical and surgical techniques as well as nutritional counseling and emotional support.
-The Center’s focus is to preserve function and quality of life.
+The Digestive Health Center’s focus is to preserve function and quality of life.

 Our gastroenterologists specialize in the medical management of inflammatory bowel diseases.
 They are actively seeking new and improved medications and methods to reduce the inflammatory changes in the bowel associated with both Ulcerative Colitis and Crohn’s Disease.